What does it mean to be unapologetically strong?

 If you’re here, it’s because you’re interested in feeling solidly and undeniably strong.
 Our mission is to work together to level up your strength and confidence — in and out of the gym.

 My name is Mark Schneider.
 After 20 years in health, wellness, and fitness, and through thousands of hours helping people learn to lift, recover post-surgery, and train for competition, my specialty developed into guiding people from “I can’t” to “How can I?”
-Regardless of where we start, if you are ruthless in living your best life, you’ll have amazing results.
+Regardless of where we start, if you are ruthless in living your most honest life, you’ll have amazing results.
 (Don’t worry, I’m here to guide you through the process.)

 Unapologetically Strong Coaching is the strongest corner of the internet.
 When you join the league of the Unapologetically Strong, we only get stronger, together.